Super $q$-Howe duality and web categories: Generalization to webs for gl(N|M)

-\begin{rem} In~\cite[Section~6]{qs} the authors show how to extend a diagrammatic presentation of $\mathfrak{gl}_{N|M}\text{-}\textbf{Mod}_{\mathrm{e}}$ to diagrammatically encode the full subcategory of $\Usu$-modules tensor generated by exterior powers and their duals.
-Graphically, this involves the introduction of additional objects corresponding to the duals of exterior powers, downward oriented edges (to represent identity morphisms on duals) and cap and cup webs (which represent co-evaluation and evaluation morphisms).
-Additional web relations including analogues of~\eqref{eq-newmoves} are introduced to encode basic relationships between exterior powers and their duals.
-The extension of the diagrammatic presentation to include duals is then tautological and~\cite[Theorem~6.5]{qs} and~\cite[Proposition~6.16]{qs} show that the extended presentation functor is fully faithful.
+\begin{rem} In \cite[Section 6]{qs} the authors show how to extend a diagrammatic presentation of $\mathfrak{gl}_{N|M}\text{-}\textbf{Mod}_{\mathrm{e}}$ to diagrammatically encode the full subcategory of $\Usu$-modules tensor generated by exterior powers and their duals.
+Graphically, this involves the introduction of additional objects corresponding to the duals of exterior powers, downward-oriented edges (to represent identity morphisms on duals) and cap and cup webs (which represent co-evaluation and evaluation morphisms).
+Additional web relations including analogues of \eqref{eq-newmoves} are introduced to encode basic relationships between exterior powers and their duals.
+The extension of the diagrammatic presentation to include duals is then tautological and \cite[Theorem 6.5]{qs} and \cite[Proposition 6.16]{qs} show that the extended presentation functor is fully faithful.

-They further show in~\cite[Proposition~6.15]{qs} that their graphical calculus allows the computation of the Reshetikhin-Turaev $\glMN$-tangle invariants for tangles labeled with exterior powers of the vector representation. \end{rem}
+They further show in \cite[Proposition 6.15]{qs} that their graphical calculus allows the computation of the Reshetikhin--Turaev $\glMN$-tangle invariants for tangles labeled with exterior powers of the vector representation. \end{rem}

-The same \textit{spiderization} strategy -- with minimal changes in proofs -- gives an extension of our diagrammatic presentation $\MNSp$ of $\RepMN$ to one for the full subcategory of $\Usu$-modules tensor generated by exterior and symmetric powers and their duals.
-This spiderized green-red web category directly allows the computation of Reshetikhin-Turaev $\glMN$-tangle invariants for tangles labeled with exterior as well as symmetric powers of the vector representation.
-The cabling strategy from Section~\ref{sec-applications} can then be used to compute these invariants with respect to arbitrary irreducible representations.
+The same \textit{spiderization strategy}---with minimal changes in proofs---gives an extension of our diagrammatic presentation $\MNSp$ of $\RepMN$ to one for the full subcategory of $\Usu$-modules tensor generated by exterior and symmetric powers and their duals.
+This spiderized green--red web category directly allows the computation of Reshetikhin--Turaev $\glMN$-tangle invariants for tangles labeled with exterior as well as symmetric powers of the vector representation.
+The cabling strategy from \fullref{sec-applications} can then be used to compute these invariants with respect to arbitrary irreducible representations.

-We finish with the following corollary, which is a direct consequence of the discussion in this section and Proposition~\ref{prop-homfly}.
-More specifically, it is based on the facts that $\MNSp$ is defined as quotient of $\InSp$ and that the spiderization in~\cite[Section~6]{qs} respects the specialization $a=q^{N-M}$ of the relations~\eqref{eq-newmoves}, which are sufficient to compute colored HOMFLY-PT polynomials of braid closures.
+Lastly, we have a direct consequence of the discussion in this section and \fullref{prop-homfly}.
+It is based on the facts that $\MNSp$ is defined as a quotient of $\InSp$ and that the spiderization in \cite[Section 6]{qs} respects the specialization $a=q^{N-M}$ of the relations \eqref{eq-newmoves}, which are sufficient to compute colored HOMFLY--PT polynomials of braid closures.